ades012/hybrid-cloud-infra/README.md

-# Hybrid Cloud Enterprise Infrastructure Automation
+# Hybrid Cloud Infrastructure Automation

 ## 📌 Project Overview
 This repository documents the end-to-end implementation of a Hybrid Cloud DevOps architecture.
 The objective is to transition from manual, legacy provisioning to a fully automated, scalable, and resilient Infrastructure as Code (IaC) environment.